 - (812) 856-8158

-My work emerges from a commitment to issues of social justice and equity.
-Primary to this is a positioning of "education" as a critical performative pedagogy where;
+My work emerges from a commitment to Anti-racist, Anti-Black racist, LGBTQ+ positive, and Anti-ableist, actionings of social justice and equity.
+Primary to this is a positioning of the Arts and "education" as an applied critical performative pedagogy where;

 I've taught at Ivy Tech Community College in Bloomington where I served as the Chair of the Humanities and Fine Arts Department.
 I have served as the editor of the Youth Theatre Journal and been a recipient of the American Alliance of Theatre and Education’s (AATE) research award.
 In addition to my work locally, I have served on the faculty at the University of Puerto Rico and the University of British Columbia.